 Division: Europe--Medieval to Modern Times

-Students may work with Professor Bailkin in British, French, or European Cultural History.
+Students may work with Professor Bailkin in modern British history.
 A field in British history would include the social, political, and cultural history of Britain (including Ireland) and Empire from the eighteenth century to the present.
 Students will develop subfields on major historiographical questions such as the development of the welfare state, race and immigration, urban identity, gender and the family, "four nations" approaches to British history, and the impact of decolonization on the metropole.
-A field in French history will place particular emphasis on late-19th and 20th-century France.
-Students will develop subfields on topics such as the state's treatment of prostitution, natalism and the First World War, and French identity after the European Union.
-Students pursuing a field in European Cultural History may approach this field by examining the individuals, institutions, and ideologies that have contributed to major cultural currents in modern Europe, including the production of the categories of "high" and "mass" culture and the social and political impact of new visual and literary traditions.
-This subfield will also trace the development of cultural history through and beyond the linguistic turn.